 Simply put, the goal of the packing slip message to Core customers is to explain how your company’s value-added services can help them be more successful.

-(Of course, Core customers should be getting much more than specialized packing slips.
+Of course, Core customers should be getting much more than specialized packing slips.
 From the moment the order is received to when it’s picked, packed, shipped and delivered, your people should know that they’re handling a VIP customer.
-But that’s another discussion.)
+But that’s another discussion.

-The dynamic generation of personalized packing slip messages might seem like a small thing, but it demonstrates that you understand your Opportunistic customer’s needs.
+The dynamic generation of personalized messages might seem like a small thing, but it demonstrates that you understand your Opportunistic customer’s needs.
 It can be an important point of distinction that helps you win more business.

-Marginal – Due to their low revenue and low loyalty, you should avoid over-committing your valuable sales resources on Marginal customers.
+Marginal – Due to their low revenue and low loyalty, you should avoid over-committing your valuable sales resources to Marginal customers.
 Behavior modification is necessary if you wish to maintain mutually beneficial business relationships.

-Packing slip messages should be part of your strategy to lower the cost to serve among Marginal customers.
+These messages should be part of your strategy to lower the cost to serve among Marginal customers.